wernsey/Fiz/README.md

 API functions) from Salvatore Sanfilippo's Picol Tcl interpreter, which can be found at http://antirez.com/page/picol.
 This is, however, a new implementation.

+## Compile time flags

+To make Fiz usable in different configurations, some compile time flags have been added.
+Define these in your environment for the desired effect.

+* `FIZ_DISABLE_INCLUDE_FILES` - disables `fiz_readfile` function, `include`
+  command and the interactive shell.
+Provided for embedding into other applications

+* `FIZ_INTEGER_EXPR` - changes the floating point expression evaluation
+  to use integers